yjyoo3312/TVQ-VAE/README.md

 Topic-VQ-VAE: Leveraging Latent Codebooks for Flexible Topic-Guided Document Generation.
 AAAI 2024.

 # Introduction
-he code includes the implementation of TVQ-VAE across three applications: document analysis, image generation using PixelCNN, and image generation with Transformer.
+The code includes the implementation of TVQ-VAE across three applications: document analysis, image generation using PixelCNN, and image generation with Transformer.
 You can explore each implementation in the respective folders provided below.

 ```
 -DOCUMENT_ANALYSIS